 However, these challenges also present opportunities for innovation.
 Local organizations and advocacy groups are working to expand transit options and improve accessibility.
 For instance, the Pittsburgh Regional Transit Initiative is exploring ways to integrate more electric buses and enhance real-time data sharing, which would benefit all riders, including seniors.

-Another opportunity lies in the expansion of microtransit services, which use on-demand shuttles to fill gaps in traditional routes.
-These services could be particularly useful for seniors living in areas with limited transit access.
+Another opportunity lies in the expansion of microtransit services that complement traditional public transportation, using on-demand shuttles to fill gaps in fixed-route service.
+These services could be particularly useful for seniors living in areas with limited transit access, where the cost-per-trip economics of full-size buses are difficult to justify.

 Conclusion: A Future of Connected, Senior-Friendly Urban Living